-The space includes a semicircular bar with counters on either side where betting windows will ultimately open up.
-William Hill has since doubled it’s initial $1 million investment and Monmouth has matched it.
+That time has come and now, the William Hill space includes a semicircular bar with counters on either side where betting windows will ultimately open up.
+William Hill has since doubled its initial $1 million investment and Monmouth has matched it.

 Recently, a hall beneath the grandstand was also renovated and an additional 30 betting windows will soon go in there.
 Plus, when the New Jersey sports betting market does open up, William Hill has promised it will build another $5 million sportsbook at the track with space for 5,000.